Rapid Prototyping Without MOSIS: A Minority View

 5.2 Design and Simulation Tools

-We chose the Workview® tool package, from Viewlogic Incorporated, to accelerate the schematic capture and simulation stages of the design process.
+® tool package, from Viewlogic Incorporated, to accelerate the schematic capture and simulation stages of the design process.
 Workview provides a complete schematic capture and simulation package, including back-annotation, hierarchical schematics, an extensive parts library, and support for device modeling.
-Workview is available at a substantial discount for universities, and interfaces to a wide variety of PCB layout systems.
+Workview is available at a substantial discount for universities, and interfaces to a wide variety of PCB layout systems.5.3 Placement and Routing

 If a wire-wrapped design is to be produced, further CAD assistance is not required.
 If a printed circuit board is to be developed, however, then more work is necessary.